 Need a hand?

-Mother and Son on snuggling on counter in kitchen
+Mother and son on snuggling on counter in kitchen

 Gap health insurance provides temporary financial protection during lapses in your main health coverage, such as between jobs or before new benefits begin.
 It helps cover major medical costs like hospital stays and emergencies, preventing surprise bills from derailing your finances.